AnkitMishra2006/WanderLust/README.md

 # 🌍 WanderLust

 **WanderLust** is a comprehensive full-stack travel accommodation web application inspired by platforms like Airbnb.
-Built with modern web technologies, it allows users to explore, create, review, and manage property listings from around the world with interactive maps, secure authentication, and cloud-based image storage.
+Built with modern web technologies and enterprise-level security, it allows users to explore, search, create, review, and manage property listings from around the world with interactive maps, secure authentication, cloud-based image storage, and advanced search capabilities.

 🔗 **Live Demo**: [https://wanderlust-zox7.onrender.com/listings](https://wanderlust-zox7.onrender.com/listings)